backdrop-ops/contrib/README.md

 - Any new feature.
 - Any major code change or addition.

+The `Backdrop Bug Squad` can merge eligable Pull Requests for any project, it does not need to be abandoned.

 Any eligable Pull Request must be tagged as "Reviewed and Tested By the Community" for a period of at least 2 weeks before it can be merged.